Sleepypiggi/Exam_Notes/docs/3_PREDICTIVE_ANALYTICS/1_ASA_PA/0_OVERVIEW.md

 The main issue for categorical variables is **high dimensionality** (too many levels) and **sparseness** (too few observations in certain levels).
 Both of this can be solved by **combining similar levels** together while ensuring that the resulting new levels properly split the data.
 This often requires **contextual knowledge** of the data.

+This process of transforming the original variables into a more useful format is a form of feature generation which helps to improve interpretability.

 ## Next Steps